A Year of Book Giving

 AUGUST

-Red Rock Press has no better recommendation for lawn-chair or beach-blanket reading and laughing than Dale Burg's SLOTH: Ode to Disarray and Delay.
+Red Rock Press has no better recommendation for lawn-chair or beach-blanket reading and laughing than Dale Burg's Sloth: Ode to Disarray and Delay.
 We rest our case.

 SEPTEMBER